Information for Supervisor/Department

 - Medical narratives and invoices (if received by your department.)

-- Request for Paid Leave, Form 23 (if time other than the day of injury is lost, even if the employee does not plan to receive a workers' compensation check.)
+- Employee’s Leave Election, Form 23 (if time other than the day of injury is lost, even if the employee does not plan to receive a workers' compensation check.)

 - The department must complete a PA transaction for any employee who is on a leave of absence without pay in excess of 80 hours.